aspose-words/Aspose.Words-API-References-Tutorials/english/net/programming-with-pdfsaveoptions/scale-wmf-fonts-to-metafile-size/_index.md

 ---
-title: Scale Wmf Fonts To Metafile Size
+title: Reduce PDF Size with Scale Wmf Fonts To Metafile Size
-linktitle: Scale Wmf Fonts To Metafile Size
+linktitle: Reduce PDF Size with Scale Wmf Fonts To Metafile Size
 second_title: Aspose.Words for .NET API Reference
-description: Step-by-step guide to adjust WMF font size when converting to PDF with Aspose.Words for .NET.
+description: Step-by-step guide to reduce pdf size with scale wmf fonts to metafile size size when converting to PDF with Aspose.Words for .NET.
 type: docs
 weight: 10
 url: /net/programming-with-pdfsaveoptions/scale-wmf-fonts-to-metafile-size/
 ---

-This article provides a step-by-step guide on how to use the WMF Font Scaling to Metafile Size feature with Aspose.Words for .NET.
+This article provides a step-by-step guide on how to reduce pdf size with scale wmf fonts to metafile size feature with Aspose.Words for .NET.
 We will explain each part of the code in detail.
 At the end of this tutorial, you will be able to understand how to enable or disable WMF font scaling when converting to PDF.

 Before you start, make sure you have installed and configured the Aspose.Words for .NET library in your project.
 You can find the library and installation instructions on the Aspose website.